Spot Delivery Car Dealer Scam Exposed

 All about the Spot Delivery Scam:

-- Definition of the of a "spot delivery" at a car dealership.
+- Definition of "spot delivery" at a car dealership.

 - Not all "spot deliveries" are scams.
 Why do car dealers use the "spot delivery" technique?